Gregory Harrison

-Early life and career
+Early life

-Harrison was born in Avalon, California, in 1950, the middle child of Ed Harrison, a ship's captain and poet, and Donna Lee Nagely, an aspiring dancer; they eventually divorced.
-He has an older sister, Kathleen (born 1948), and a younger brother, Christopher (born 1961).
+Harrison was born in Avalon, California, on May 31, 1950.
+He was the middle child of Ed Harrison, a ship's captain and poet, and Donna Lee Nagely, an aspiring dancer; they eventually divorced.
+Harrison has an older sister, Kathleen (born 1948), and a younger brother, Christopher (born 1961).
 He served for two years in the United States Army during the Vietnam War era as a medic.

+Career

-He was the title character on the science fiction series Logan's Run (1977-78), after which he played Levi Zendt on the NBC miniseries Centennial (1978).
+Harrison portrayed the title character in the science fiction series Logan's Run (1977–78), after which he played Levi Zendt in the NBC miniseries Centennial (1978), based on James Michener's epic novel of the same name, which was first televised on NBC from October 1978 to February 1979.

-He appeared on an episode of M*A*S*H before garnering fame in 1979 with the role of surgeon Dr. George "Gonzo" Gates on Trapper John, M.D., starring opposite Pernell Roberts.
+Harrison appeared on an episode of M*A*S*H before garnering fame in 1979 with the role of surgeon Dr. George "Gonzo" Gates on Trapper John, M.D., starring opposite Pernell Roberts.
 The medical drama was spun off from M*A*S*H. Harrison remained as Gonzo on Trapper John until the middle of the show's seventh season, when he decided to leave for other ventures.
 The series continued for several more episodes without Harrison, but concluded its run at the end of the 1985–86 season.

 Harrison's later role as stripper John Phillips in the 1981 TV movie For Ladies Only made him a favorite with women and gay men in the 1980s.
-He spoofed that role in the 1986 miniseries Fresno where his character appeared shirtless at every opportunity.
+Harrison spoofed that role in the 1986 miniseries Fresno, where his character appeared shirtless at every opportunity.
 Fresno was also a spoof of the prime-time series Falcon Crest, where Harrison became a regular three years later in the final season (1989–90).
 As Falcon Crest ended production in early 1990, the series' parent studio, Lorimar Television, cast Harrison in its upcoming CBS sitcom The Family Man, from producers Thomas L. Miller and Robert L. Boyett.
 The series, which premiered that fall, featured Harrison as a single fireman father raising his four children with the help of his father-in-law, played by Al Molinaro.
 Despite a few attempts by CBS to help it build an audience, The Family Man was cancelled after one season.

-He later joined the cast of NBC's Sisters for the 1994–95 season, playing Daniel Albright.
-In 1996, he starred opposite Eric Roberts in It's My Party, a film based on the true story of a man in the end stages of AIDS who planned a party to say goodbye to friends and family.
+Harrison later joined the cast of NBC's Sisters for the 1994–95 season, playing Daniel Albright.
+In 1996, he starred with Eric Roberts in It's My Party, a film based on the true story of a man in the end stages of AIDS who planned a party to say goodbye to friends and family.